navy religious program specialist - navy rp

 Related ArticleNavy Personnel Specialist (PS): Career Details

 RPs literally work anywhere and everywhere.
-As they serve all the US Sea Services, they work not only with the Navy, but the Coast Guard, too.
-Religious Program Specialists deploy to the fleet. hospitals, the battlefield, and ashore.
+As they serve all the US Sea Services, they work not only with the Navy but with the Coast Guard and Marines too.

 Be sure that wherever there is a Navy Chaplain, an RP is nearby.